jkminder/dlab-runai-images/README.md

 - `rpf`: Portforward to your container
 - `rs`: Short for `runai submit` with predefined options (pytorch image, scratch mapped)
 - `rsg`: Short for `rs --gpu 1.0 --interactive`
-- `ric`: Switches the context to the IC cluster
-- `rrcp`: Switches the context to the RCP prod cluster

 ## Caveats